torvista/Zen_Cart-Structured_Data/README.md

 Left blank to generate warnings.

-If your products require individual categories, you will need to add a new column in the product table for you to fill in.
+If your products fall into different categories, you will need to add a new column in the product table to store a category per product.

 ALTER TABLE `products` ADD `products_google_product_category` VARCHAR(6) NOT NULL DEFAULT '';

 Products without any specific category defined, will use the value in PLUGIN_SDATA_GOOGLE_PRODUCT_CATEGORY.